 Placements should provide an opportunity for the student to engage in knowledge exchange, gain experience, and benefit from access to equipment, data, or resource; the student should not be working directly upon their thesis whilst on their placement.

-Applications should be made around 3 months before the intended start date, owing to the need for internal review, and the creation of a legal agreement between the host institution and the partner.
-The agreement is necessary to protect both the rights of the student and the rights of the University in relation to a number of key points, primarily around insurance and IP.
+Applications for should be made before either the October 1 or April 1 deadlines, with an expectation that the placement will start around 3 months after the deadline if approved.
+This period is necessary to allow for the creation of a legal agreement between the host institution and the partnerwhich will protect the rights of both the student and the rights of the University (e.g. insurance and IP).

 Download a copy of the placement guidelinesGuidelines

 The DTP are keen to encourage students to take initiative, and develop their own training opportunities and events.